 SCG adds US$1.4 billion to Vietnam petrochemical project

-The Hanoitimes - This will be Vietnam's first integrated petrochemical complex once it is commissioned in 2023.
+This will be Vietnam's first integrated petrochemical complex once it is commissioned in 2023.

 Thai conglomerage SCG Group has approved a plan to inject an additional US$1.386 billion into its Long Son Petrochemical Complex project, increasing the total investment to US$5.1 billion, according to Vietnam’s Ministry of Planning and Investment.